jina-ai/jina/docs/tutorials/gpu_executor.md

 In this example we are installing the GPU-enabled version of PyTorch, which is the default version when installing from PyPI.
 However, if you know that you only need to use your executor on CPU, you can save a lot of space (100s of MBs, or even GBs) by installing CPU-only versions of your requirements.
-This can also translate into faster start-up times when using Docker containers.
+This translates into faster start-up times when using Docker containers.

 In our case, we could change the `requirements.txt` file to install a CPU-only version